Enrollment expo saturday, jan. 29, 2022

 After School Clubs

 John Hope Franklin Elementary offers the L.I.F.E.
 (Literacy for Everyone) After School Program through the Tulsa Dream Center.
 This free program consists of reading and mathematics tutoring, homeworking assistance, STEM enrichment activities, field trips, and other exciting experiences for students.
 In addition, our teachers and community partners sponsor a wide range of clubs, including ballet, tumbling, and debate.

 John Hope Franklin Elementary is one of five recipients of the Wallace Foundation's Social/Emotional Learning Grant, aimed at supporting the development of children's cognitive, interpersonal, and character-building skills through an improved curriculum.
 Social and emotional learning (SEL) is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions.
+Each morning our classroom teachers kick off the school day with a morning meeting to support positive student social and emotional growth.
 In addition, we have an embedded therapy team, social worker, and care coordinator on-site to provide students with the support they need to thrive.